the one elevated element on this card

 The lever is step 3: retrieval difficulty, timed to the edge of forgetting, is what converts a fragile trace into a durable one.

-Massed (cramming)Spaced
+Massed practice (cramming)Spaced practice

-Feels likeFluent, confidentEffortful, uncertain
+Feels likeFluent, fast, confidentEffortful, slow, uncertain

 Short-term testStrongSlightly weaker